 IKARds are your High Holy Day Entrance Cards at IKAR.
 They include your name and the unique QR Code for the HHD services & programming you are registered for.
 You need an IKARd to get into to any and all of our HHD services & programs.

 Who needs an IKARd?

 EVERYONE!
 Whether this is your first time at IKAR or you’ve been here since day one, every single person who walks through the doors must have an IKARd.
 Members are automatically registered and will receive an IKARd, but non-members need to register in advance, even if you’re only coming for Family-Friendly or free services.

 How can I help with High Holy Days?

 IKAR High Holy Days are high and holy, but you’re the ones who make it happen.
 Sign up to volunteer with us; we’ve got tasks for everyone.
 Like schmoozing?
 We’ve got tasks for you.
 Like avoiding people?
 We’ve got tasks for you.
 Like working from home while watching The Bachelorette?
 (No judgments, we get it.)
 We have tasks for you, too.
 Even 30 minutes makes a difference.
-Start 5780 off with a mitzvah and sign up!
+Start 5784 off with a mitzvah.

 I’m a new member/I have renewed for the coming year.
 Are IKARds (High Holy Day entrance cards) included in membership?

 Yes, and they will be waiting for you at the check-in desk when you arrive for services.
 A few things to know: